The Ferret are Natures Rat Killers

 “The natural diet of their wild ancestors consisted of whole small prey, including meat, organs, bones, skin, feathers, and fur.
 Ferrets have short digestive systems and a quick metabolism, so they need to eat frequently.” – according to Wikipedia.org.

-Is It a Good Idea to Allow My Ferret to Hunt for Rats?
+Is It a Good Idea to Allow Ferret to be Rat Killers?

 Ferrets are predatory animals and have the instinct to hunt.
 In fact, there was a hunting technique called ferreting where an owner would release a ferret to chase a rat into a trap.
 They have also been used to catch mice and rabbits.